 Let’s take a look at an example:

 If Kelsey and her family spend on average $50,000 per year, then she will need to have 25 times that, or $1,250,000 in wealth to consider herself financially independent.
+In other words, her financial freedom number is $1.25MM.
 See below for a snapshot of her wealth over time- assuming constant returns and inflation percentages every year (which is not realistic).

 Over the 25-year period, Kelsey’s portfolio exhibits increasing gains over time.